Izabela88/walkers-website/documents/features/test_user_stories.md

     > - I want to have the ability to change my password so I can keep my account safe.

-    - In the 'edit account' section user can change password.
+    - In the 'edit account' section user can change the password.

     ![edit account](/documents/edit-account.png)